2045me/micro-macro/README.md

 # micro-macro

-a few of Microsoft Office macros
+A few of Microsoft Office macros.

+There are only several applets in this repository, and they are used in Microsoft Word.